 Short and sporty, thick and fluffy, and everything in between.
-Pom’s thick malleable coat offers us a whole world of fashionable styles.
+Pom’s thick malleable fur offers us multiple fashionable styles.

-This article explains the main Pom styles that any good dog groomer will know and understand.
+This article explains the main Pomeranian haircut styles that any good dog groomer will know and understand.
+(See our picture guide on 31 grooming styles and trims)

 But the internet has a way of creating new styles and terminology that us groomers haven’t heard of.
 Asking your groomer for a “fox” or “lamb” style may not translate well.
 Some of these new terms don’t exist in our day-to-day work / training.